japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 getPreferredLocsInternal first <<getCacheLocs, finds the `TaskLocations` for the `partition` of the `rdd`>> (using <<cacheLocs, cacheLocs>> internal cache) and returns them.

-Otherwise, if not found, getPreferredLocsInternal xref:rdd:index.adoc#preferredLocations[requests `rdd` for the preferred locations of `partition`] and returns them.
+Otherwise, if not found, getPreferredLocsInternal rdd:index.md#preferredLocations[requests `rdd` for the preferred locations of `partition`] and returns them.

 NOTE: Preferred locations of the partitions of a RDD are also called *placement preferences* or *locality preferences*.

-Otherwise, if not found, getPreferredLocsInternal finds the first parent xref:rdd:spark-rdd-NarrowDependency.adoc[NarrowDependency] and (recursively) <<getPreferredLocsInternal, finds `TaskLocations`>>.
+Otherwise, if not found, getPreferredLocsInternal finds the first parent rdd:spark-rdd-NarrowDependency.md[NarrowDependency] and (recursively) <<getPreferredLocsInternal, finds `TaskLocations`>>.

-If all the attempts fail to yield any non-empty result, getPreferredLocsInternal returns an empty collection of xref:scheduler:TaskLocation.adoc[TaskLocations].
+If all the attempts fail to yield any non-empty result, getPreferredLocsInternal returns an empty collection of scheduler:TaskLocation.md[TaskLocations].

 getPreferredLocsInternal is used when DAGScheduler is requested for the <<getPreferredLocs, preferred locations for missing partitions>>.